PROJECT OVERVIEW | MUSHUK LLAMAS - SHAPAJA, PERÚ

 VOLUNTEER WITH TWENDE SOLAR IN PERÚ

 To keep project costs as low as possible, we ask that volunteers pay for their travel accommodations (flight, visa, etc) from the US to San Martin, Perú .
-Volunteer details and applications will be coming soon.
-Please check back.
+Volunteer details and applications can be found below.

 “A prophet once said ‘Don’t tell me what a man says, don’t tell me what a man knows.
 Tell me where he’s traveled?’
 I wonder about that, do we get smarter, more enlightenment as we travel?
 Does travel bring wisdom?
 I think there is probably no better place to find out than Peru.” — Anthony Bourdain